-Please use the institutional code 5820 when reporting test scores; no department code is necessary.
+GRE General Test scores (use the institutional code 5820 when reporting GRE scores; no department code is necessary)

-All students admitted to the program for Fall 2016 are offered a five-year aid package of $24,000 per year ($20,000 during the academic year, and $4,000 during the summer).
-Also included are full funding for tuition, enrollment fees, and the health insurance premium for single-person coverage through the University.
-This award package, comprised of fellowships and assistantships, will be renewed up to a total of five years, contingent on satisfactory academic performance, successful fulfillment of assigned duties as a teaching or research assistant, and compliance with all applicable University, School, and departmental policies, including, but not limited to, those governing student conduct, academics, and Honor.
+This award package, comprised of fellowships and assistantships, will be renewed for up to five years, contingent on satisfactory academic performance, successful fulfillment of assigned duties as a teaching or research assistant, and compliance with all applicable University, School, and departmental policies, including, but not limited to, those governing student conduct, academics, and honor.

-The faculty regards training in teaching as an essential aspect of graduate education, although students will not be expected to teach during their first year of study.
-Duties as a funded student will include appointments as a Graduate Teaching Assistant in years two through five, and involve approximately ten hours of effort per week.
-Students in years four and five may be offered the opportunity to serve as instructors.
+Doctoral students are not expected to work during their first year, but they do serve as graduate teaching assistants, in years two through five, a commitment of ten hours per week.
+Students in years four and five with especially strong instructional skills may even be offered the opportunity to serve as instructors.

-The TOEFL (Test of English as a Foreign Language) exam or the IELTS (International English Language Testing System) exam is required for international students whose native language is not English.
-Required TOEFL scores are: 600 (paper-based test), 250 (computer-based test), 90 (internet-based test.)
-An IELTS score of 7.0 is also acceptable proof of English proficiency.
+The TOEFL (Test of English as a Foreign Language) exam or the IELTS (International English Language Testing System) exam is required for international students whose native language is not English and who have not completed a bachelor’s degree at an institution where English is the language of instruction.
+(Students who have completed, or are completing, a master's degree at such an institution may request a waiver for the TOEFL requirement, and such waivers will be considered by the Economics Graduate Admissions Committee on a case-by-case basis.)
+The minimum acceptable TOEFL scores are: 600 (paper-based test), 250 (computer-based test), 90 (internet-based test.)
+An IELTS score of 7.0 would also demonstrate English proficiency.
 Test scores are valid for two years from the test date.

 English Proficiency Courses at UVa